-The road to a traditional publisher can feel long and daunting, requiring you to secure a literary agent before you can even begin to approach traditional publishing houses.
-But there’s no denying that seeing a beautiful cover design on your work, with a well-regarded imprint logo on the spine, sitting pride of place on the shelf of a physical bookstore, is a dream many of us have coveted since childhood.
+The road to a traditional publisher can feel long and daunting, requiring you to secure a literary agent before you can even begin to approach traditional publishing companies.
+But there’s no denying that seeing a beautiful cover design on your work, with a well-regarded imprint logo on the spine, sitting in pride of place on the shelf of a physical bookstore, is a dream many of us have coveted since childhood.

 All writers dream of publishing success